 I’d bring back the traditional Korean honey cookie Yakgwa for everyone to taste – it's chewy and delicious, made from honey, oats and sesame and best enjoyed with coffee.
 It’s been revived by the younger generation who have rediscovered it – there’s so much buzz around them now.
 I love that Koreans often elevate existing products – it’s the same way I approach stationery design for Papier.

-My favourite place to check out Korean Art is…
+My favorite place to check out Korean Art is…

 The Leeum Museum.
 The curation is great, it’s a mix of modern and Korean art.